neondatabase/website/content/docs/reference/glossary.md

 ## IP allowlist

 An IP allowlist is a security measure used in network and database management.
 It specifies a list of IP addresses that are permitted to access a certain resource.
 Any IP address not on the list is automatically blocked, ensuring that only authorized users or systems can gain access.
-In Neon, **IP Allow** is a [Neon Pro Plan](/docs/introduction/pro-plan) feature that can be used to control access to the branch where your database resides.
+In Neon, **IP Allow** is a Scale plan feature that can be used to control access to the branch where your database resides.
 The allowlist can be applied to all branches (the default) or the [primary branch](#primary-branch) only.
 For more information, see [Configure the IP Allow list](/docs/manage/projects#configure-tip-allow).

 ## Kubernetes